 The third case showed large odontomas in the path of eruption of both maxillary central incisors causing impaction of the permanent succedaneous teeth.
 Inadequate space and high attached maxillary labial frenum hindered the spontaneous eruption of the permanent teeth even after the removal of lesions.
 Root dilaceration was also noticed in the subsequent radiographs taken during the follow-up visits.
 Labial frenectomy and surgical exposure of teeth were done to facilitate the eruption.
 “It may be necessary to use orthodontic traction of the affected tooth in order to guide it to an adequate position in the dental arch.
 This therapeutic approach is recommended by Bengston et al.11 and Oliver and Hodges”.12

-In Case 2, the diagnosis was done during the period of primary dentition, and surgical removal of the lesion was done before the exfoliation of the primary teeth.
-Ideally, odontomas should be removed when the permanent teeth adjacent to the lesion exhibit about one half of their root development because this ensures safety of the normal permanent teeth and prevents interference with their eruption.
+In Case 2, the lesion was surgically removed prior to the primary teeth being exfoliated, and the diagnosis was made during the primary dentition stage.
+In order to protect the healthy permanent teeth and avoid interfering with their emergence, odontomas should ideally be extracted when the permanent teeth next to the lesion show around half of their root growth.
 Kaban13 states that “odontomas are easily enucleated and adjacent teeth that may have been displaced by the lesion are seldom harmed by the excision since they are usually separated from the lesion by a septum of bone”.
-In Case 2, early treatment was performed because the lesion was found close to the palatal aspect of the upper permanent incisor crown, which was already fully formed.
-For the same reason, iatrogenic damage to the root formation of these teeth was very unlikely.
-The timely diagnosis and treatment of the pathology in this case probably prevented the impaction of the permanent upper incisors.
+Since the lesion in Case 2 was discovered at the palatal aspect of the upper permanent incisor crown, which was already fully developed, early treatment was carried out.
+Iatrogenic harm to these teeth's root development was highly unlikely for the same reason.
+In this instance, the impaction of the permanent upper incisors was most likely avoided by prompt detection and treatment of the condition.

 Conclusion

-Clinical experience and the dental literature suggest that an individualized radiographic examination of any pediatric patient who presents with clinical evidence of delayed permanent tooth eruption or primary tooth displacement with or without a history of previous dental trauma should be performed.
-As was demonstrated by this case series, early diagnosis of odontomas allows adoption of a less complex and less expensive treatment and ensures better prognosis.
+According to clinical experience and the dental literature, every paediatric patient who exhibits clinical signs of primary tooth displacement or delayed permanent tooth eruption, regardless of whether they have a history of prior dental trauma, should have a customised radiographic examination.
+This case series demonstrated that early detection of odontomas guarantees a better prognosis and permits the use of a less involved and costly treatment.
 Consent

 Parental consent was obtained for all patients included in this case series.